 How much does a 50 lb bag of chicken feed cost?

-In 2025, a 50 lb bag of standard layer pellets typically costs between $16 and $24.
+In 2026, a 50 lb bag of standard layer pellets typically costs between $16 and $24.
 Organic feed is more expensive, often ranging from $30 to $45 for the same size bag.
-Check our post on how much does a 50lb bag of chicken cost for comprehensive understanding.
+Check our post on how much does a 50lb bag of chicken feed cost for comprehensive understanding.

-The cost of live chickens varies significantly by age.
-Baby chicks usually cost between $3 and $5 at local feed stores like Tractor Supply.
+Live chicken prices vary significantly by age.
+Baby chicks usually cost between $3 and $6 at local feed stores like Tractor Supply.
 Rare breeds or ordering online can cost $11 to $25 per chick due to shipping.
 Started pullets (hens ready to lay) cost significantly more, usually $20 to $50 each.
+One 2026 YouTube breakdown noted the going rate for a laying hen is about $20.

 How much does a rooster cost?

-Roosters often cost the same as hens as chicks ($3-$5).
+Roosters often cost the same as hens as chicks ($3 to $6).
 However, many people give roosters away for free because they are not allowed in many suburban areas (check chicken laws by state) and don’t lay eggs.

 Is it cheaper to raise your own chickens for meat?

 Want to track your own flock expenses?
-I created a spreadsheet based on the tables above.
-While I can’t attach files here, I recommend creating a simple Google Sheet with columns for “Date,” “Item,” “Category,” and “Cost” to keep your budget honest!
+I recommend creating a simple Google Sheet with columns for “Date,” “Item,” “Category,” and “Cost” to keep your budget honest.
+After a year of tracking, you’ll have real data to make informed decisions about whether backyard chickens work for your situation.

 Oladepo Babatunde is the founder of ChickenStarter.com.
 He is a backyard chicken keeper and educator who specializes in helping beginners raise healthy flocks, particularly in warm climates.
 His expertise comes from years of hands-on experience building coops, treating common chicken ailments, and solving flock management issues.
 His own happy hens are a testament to his methods, laying 25-30 eggs weekly.